stratisMarkou/random-walks/content/analysis-i/ch04-cont-func/content.md

 # Continuous functions

+This section introduces continuous functions and presents some of their fundamental properties.

+## Defintion

+Intuitively, a function is continuous if for any region in its range, we can find a sufficiently small region in its domain such that the image of the domain-region is inside the range-region.

 <div class="definition">

 **Definition (Continuous function)** A function $f$ is continuous at $x_0$ if for any $\epsilon > 0$, there exists $\delta > 0$ such that